For information about renting the Green Barn for a special event, please contact email@example.com or call (843) 471-1495.

-Please use the ARB Modification Application (download here) to make any exterior modifications including landscape changes, pool additions, etc. The form should be submitted to Mary Stuart Sutton, ARB Administrator.
-If you have any questions, please contact Mary Stuart at email@example.com.
+Please use the ARB Modification Application (download here) to make any exterior modifications including landscape changes, pool additions, etc. The form should be submitted via email to email@example.com.
+If you have any questions, please call (843) 471-1495.

 Berkeley County Water & Sanitation offers a curbside recycling program through Republic Services.
 While the POA encourages recycling, the CC&R’s do require the use of approved containers.
 Please contact Republic Services to purchase their POA approved container for your recycling.

-A current map of the community can be picked up at the Carnes Crossroads sales office at 513 Wodin Place or downloaded here.
+A current map of the community can be picked up at the Carnes Crossroads Information Center at 513 Wodin Place.

 Please see the below excerpt from the Carnes Crossroads Covenants, Conditions and Restrictions (CC&R’s) regarding the approved locations for garbage cans and general garbage procedures.